Inbibo/shift_docs/docs/reference/plugins.md

 ## Shift Native Plugins

-Shift ships with two example plugins which can be found in the *Tools* section in the top menu bar.
+Shift ships with two plugins which can be found in the *Tools* section in the top menu bar.
 The desired plugin can be opened by clicking on the corresponding entry.

 Once a Plugin is opened, the Shift UI can be customized with the best suited layout.

 The *Operators List* Plugin helps us visualize the list of operators in the workflow and shows the their current progress.